Control Theory and Experimental Design in Diffusion Processes: Introduction

 In this paper, we propose a general, two-step strategy for designing optimal control policies for such dynamic experiments.
 First, assuming the experimenter can observe the full state vector $\xbold_t$ for all $t$, we show that there exists a function $F$ such that if the experimenter sets the control parameter to be $u_t = F(\xbold_t,t)$ at all times $t$, then the Fisher information of the unknown parameters will be maximized.
 We call this the {\em full observation} case.
 The optimal ``control policy'' $F$ in this case can be precomputed off-line using stochastic optimal control techniques.
-Second, in situations where one only has partial, infrequent, and/or noisy measurements of the system state (the {\em partial observation} case, which is more common in practice), we show that stochastic optimal control can be usefully combined with standard filtering methods to improve the quality of parameter estimates.
+Second, in the more common {\em partial observation} case where one only has partial, infrequent, and/or noisy measurements of the system state, we show that stochastic optimal control can be usefully combined with standard filtering methods in a ``closed-loop'' set-up(see Fig.~\ref{fig:schematic}).
+For simplicity, we focus here on the estimation of a single parameter in the system, but extensions to linear combinations of such criteria, such as the trace of the information matrix, are easy.

-We illustrate the methods on three examples: an illustrative example taken from statistical physics (a particle in a double-well potential); the neuron example mentioned above; and an ecological experiment, in which models of the form \eqref{eq:sde} are used to describe relative population sizes in a contained glass tank or chemostat, and the rate at which resources are added to and removed from the system is the control signal.
+We illustrate the methods on two examples: a double-well potential example taken from statistical physics and the neuron example mentioned above.
+Appendix \ref{sec:chemostat} also illustrates an ecological experiment, in which models of the form \eqref{eq:sde} are used to describe relative population sizes in a contained glass tank or chemostat, and the rate at which resources are added to and removed from the system is the control signal.
 Together, these model systems represent useful contrasts in the quality of data, system behavior, and level of stochastic variation in system dynamics.
-For example, data from chemostat experiments can be gathered at only infrequent intervals, and are subject to variation due to binomial sampling of the tank and counting error.
-Their dynamics exhibit relatively high stochasticity but tend to an over-all fixed level.
-In contrast, in neuronal recordings, membrane voltage can be measured nearly continuously and with very high precision, and the signals exhibit small, but important, stochastic fluctuations on top of regular (e.g., oscillatory) behavior.
-The effect and utility of adaptive control is therefore substantially different in these models.